Compactifications of character varieties and skein relations on conformal blocks: Introduction

 \begin{conjecture} The algebra $W_{0, 3}(SL_m(\C))$ is generated by the extended conformal blocks of level $1.$ \end{conjecture}

-We note that results in \cite{M10} imply this conjecture in the case $G = SL_3(\C).$ This would resolve a gap in our understanding of $W_{C_{\Gamma}, \vec{p}_{\Gamma}}(SL_m(\C))$ in the general case, namely whether or not it is a finitely generated algebra.
-Conjecture \ref{l1gen} would also be useful for developing the algebraic combinatorics of conformal blocks.
-A resolution could come from developing a standard monomial theory on the coordinate ring of $M_{0, 3}(SL_m(\C)) = SL_m(\C) \times SL_m(\C)$ which is compatible with the filtration defined by the conformal blocks.
+We note that results in \cite{M10} imply this conjecture in the case $G = SL_3(\C).$ A resolution could come from developing a standard monomial theory on the coordinate ring of $M_{0, 3}(SL_m(\C)) = SL_m(\C) \times SL_m(\C)$ which is compatible with the filtration defined by the conformal blocks.
 It would be interesting to relate such a structure to the cluster algebra structure on (dense open subschemes of) the spaces $M_{g, n}(G)$ and $P_{g, n}(G)$ given in \cite{FG} (see also \cite{MSW}).